abelviageiro/distribution/amzi_install_instructions.md

 ###IDE

+Download the amzi_eclipse_plugin.

 If you created an *amzi* directory, as above, then create an *amzi/ide* directory, and in it download and install a copy of Eclipse, such as the one for Java development.

-Use the Eclipse tools to add a plug-in, picking the one from the *apls/eclipse_plugin* directory.
+Use the Eclipse tools to add the plug-in.
+It’s in the help menu, under install new software.
+You’ll need to point it to the directory where you unzipped the plug-in.

 NOTE that it is important, especially on a Unix environments, that the relative position of the directories be as follows.
 This is how the Eclipse plugin finds Amzi! if it can’t access an AMZI_DIR environment variable.
 (Which it often can’t, for example, on the Mac.)